 Don’t let a domestic violence charge rob you of your freedom and financial wellbeing.
 Contact a Middlesex County domestic violence attorney.

 Prison isn’t the only possible negative outcome of a domestic violence conviction in New Jersey.
 You might also lose your job, lose custody of your children, and have a permanent mark on your criminal record.

 All of these outcomes can significantly impact your life, so you need to do everything you can to make sure the domestic violence charge against you doesn’t turn into a conviction.
-A Middlesex County domestic violence lawyer at Clark & Clark, LLC will give you the best possible defense.
+A Middlesex County domestic violence lawyer at Clark, Clark & Noonan, LLC., LLC will give you the best possible defense.

 Penalties for Domestic Violence in New Jersey

 New Jersey defines domestic violence with a wide range of offenses.
 If you commit any of these offenses against a member of your household, you can be charged with domestic violence.

 The possible crimes that can be prosecuted as domestic violence include homicide, assault, terroristic threats, kidnapping, criminal restraint, false imprisonment, sexual assault, criminal sexual contact, lewdness, criminal mischief, burglary, criminal trespass, harassment, and stalking.

 All of these offenses have varying penalties based on their severity, your criminal history, and the circumstances of the incident in question.
 Regardless of the alleged underlying crime on which your domestic violence charge is based, you may face varying degrees of the following penalties:

 - Fines and court fees

 - Jail time, which can range from days to years